ZZU-ACM-Lab/zzuacm/content/authors/王亚琪/_index.md

 # Role/position
 role: >+
   Graduation year: 2024 <br>
-  To: University of Science and Technology of China
+  To: University of Science and Technology of China (USTC)

 # Organizations/Affiliations
 organizations: